This guide will help you understand how and where to find evidence based information.

 Alverno librarians recommend these databases for finding evidence based information in Psychology: PsycINFO, PubMed MEDLINE, the Cochrane Library, and CINAHL,.

-You will need the 14 digit barcode found on your Alverno student ID if logging in from off campus.
+You will need to use your Alverno Network ID and Password if you are logging in from off campus.

 Need more information?
 Use the tabs located about the search box for some helpful tips.

 PsycINFO provides access to citations, abstracts, and fulltext articles from the professional Psychology literature as well as from other related disciplines.
-It is found on the Alverno Library's Databases by Subject or Databases A-Z page.
+It is found by visiting the library's Databases page and selecting Psychology & Social Work .

 To find find evidence-based reviews in PsycINFO: